Embed This Data

 - FDI Inflow:

-In early 2011, activists inspired by the “Arab Spring” demanded greater political rights, economic benefits, and action against corruption.
-Sultan Qabus bin Said responded by changing cabinet ministers and promising political and economic reforms and more government jobs.
-A Consultative Council was elected in October 2011, and the sultan granted it expanded regulatory and legislative powers.
+In early 2011, in response to widespread regional turmoil, Sultan Qabus bin Said changed cabinet ministers and promised political and economic reforms.
+A Consultative Council elected in October 2011 expanded regulatory and legislative powers.
 As part of the government’s efforts to decentralize authority and allow greater citizen participation in local governance, Oman conducted its first municipal council elections in December 2012.
 Oman is a relatively small oil exporter.
-The government is trying to expand exports of natural gas, develop gas-based industries, and encourage foreign investment in petrochemicals, electric power, and telecommunications.
-It also stresses “Omanization” (replacing foreign workers with local staff to reduce chronically high unemployment).
+The government is trying to expand exports of liquefied natural gas; develop gas-based industries; and encourage foreign investment in petrochemicals, electric power, and telecommunications.
+It is also trying to replace foreign workers with local staff to reduce chronically high unemployment.
 Oman joined the World Trade Organization in 2000 and signed a free trade agreement with the United States in 2006.

-There is no income tax, and the top corporate tax rate is 12 percent.
-There is no consumption tax or value-added tax (VAT).
-The overall tax burden equals only 3.1 percent of GDP.
-Government spending has fallen to 32.1 percent of total domestic output.
-Oil revenue has facilitated large budget surpluses.
-However, a fast-growing population is putting pressure on public spending.
-Public debt remains below 10 percent of GDP.
+There is no individual income tax, and the top corporate tax rate is 12 percent.
+There is no consumption tax or value-added tax.
+The overall tax burden equals less than 3 percent of GDP.
+Government spending amounts to 45.9 percent of total domestic output in this oil-based economy.
+A fast-growing population puts pressure on public spending, but public debt remains below 10 percent of GDP.

-Oman’s regulatory environment is still evolving.
-Starting a business takes an average of eight days, compared to the world average of 30 days, but the required minimum capital is over twice the average level of annual income.
-Labor laws enforce the “Omanization” policy that requires private-sector firms to meet quotas for hiring native Omani workers.
+Oman’s regulatory environment is evolving.
+Starting a business takes an average of eight days, but the required minimum capital equals over twice the average annual income.
+Labor laws enforce “Omanization,” a policy that requires private-sector firms to meet quotas for hiring native Omani workers.
 The IMF has warned that absent cuts in state subsidies on petroleum products and electricity, fiscal deficits would climb above 15 percent of GDP.

-The trade-weighted average tariff rate is modest at 3.2 percent, but the government may block imports that it considers morally or politically objectionable.
-Although foreign investment is welcome, sectoral restrictions can be non-transparent and inconsistent.
+Oman’s average tariff rate is 2.5 percent.
+The government screens foreign investment, and ownership levels in many sectors of the economy are capped.
+State-owned enterprises operate in the energy and telecommunications sectors.
 The banking sector continues to evolve, with commercial banks performing well.
 Most credit is offered at market rates, but the government uses subsidized loans to promote investment.